rsdoiel/antenna/archives/2024/columns_2024.43.md

 ---

-## Office Hours: If Harris wins but it's extremely close in battleground states — what happens then?
+## Office Hours: If Harris wins but it’s extremely close in battleground states — what happens then?

 date: 2024-10-23, from: Robert Reich's blog